faisal-bhuiyan/faisal-bhuiyan/README.md

 - 📝 I regularly share my insights and knowledge through articles on my [personal website](https://www.faisalhbhuiyan.com)

-- 💬 If you have any questions related to _Finite Element Analysis (FEA), composite materials, additive manufacturing, or computational mechanics_ in general, don't hesitate to ask me!
+- 💬 If you have any questions related to Finite Element Analysis (FEA), composite materials, additive manufacturing, or computational mechanics, don't hesitate to ask me!

-- 📫 You can reach me via email at faisal[dot]mecha@gmail.com
+- 📫 You can reach me via email at `faisal[dot]mecha@gmail.com`

 - 📄 To learn more about my professional experiences and background, visit my [LinkedIn profile](https://www.linkedin.com/in/faisalhbhuiyan/)